iatkin/leaflet-svgicon/README.md

 Creates the drawing instructions for the icon's shape.
 This method must be modified in order to change the icon's shape.
 See the **Advanced Customization** section for more information.

 #### _createSVG()
 Creates the final SVG element.
-This method should not need to be modified unless a heavily modified subclass is being created.
+This method should not need to be modified unless a subclass requires additional elements.
+Note that HTML elements need to be placed outside the main <svg> element.

 #### _createText()
+Creates the SVG text element.
+More text can be fit without modifying this method by increasing the size of the icon, circle and specifying a font size.

 ### L.Marker.SVGMarker

 #### setStyle(style)
 This method supports three style values:
-- opacity: Equivalent to using *setOpacity*
+- opacity: Equivalent to using *setOpacity* i.e. the opacity of the entire marker icon changes.
 - color: Monochromatically sets the icon border color, interior color and inner circle border color
 - iconOptions: A dictionary of specific icon options to change.
 These may be any SVGIcon option.